LINWEN607/congregate/README.md

 Once all the users and groups (w/ sub-groups) are migrated:

 * Go back to the UI, select and stage projects (either all, or in waves).
-* `congregate update-staged-user-info` - Check output for found and NOT found users on destination.
+* `congregate search-for-staged-users` - Check output for found and NOT found users on destination.
   * All users should be found.
   * Inspect `data/staged_users.json` if any of the NOT found users are blocked as, by default, they will not be migrated.
   * To explicitly remove blocked users from staged users, groups and projects run `congregate remove-blocked-users`.
-* `congregate migrate --skip-users --skip-group-export --skip-group-import` - Inspect the output in:
+* `congregate migrate --skip-users --skip-group-export --skip-group-import` - Inspect the dry-run output in:
   * `data/dry_run_project_migration.json`
   * `data/congregate.log`
 * `congregate migrate --skip-users --skip-group-export --skip-group-import --commit`